Uses and effects of fentanyl

 - Tango and Cash

 Like all synthetic opioids, fentanyl works by binding to receptors in the brain that regulate pain and emotions.
-In addition to pain reduction, fentanyl can produce a state of euphoria and relaxation.
-However, if someone begins to abuse this drug, it can cause other effects which can be extremely unpleasant.
-Fentanyl abuse side effects include:
+In addition to pain reduction, the drug can produce a state of euphoria and relaxation.
+However, if someone begins to abuse it, it can cause some extremely unpleasant side effects.

 - False sense of well-being